 - Instructions and recipes included

-Many people love this Takoyaki pan.
-Since it is an electric pan, it takes away all the stress involved in cooking.
-The electric Takoyaki pan is large enough, and it is recommended for family use.
+Many people love this product since it’s an electric pan, it takes away all the stress involved in cooking delicious takoyaki.
+It’s large enough, and is recommended for family use.

-It can make an average of 24 Takoyaki balls per batch.
-One notable feature about this Takoyaki pan is its lifted exterior design, which prevents the batter from overflowing.
+This pan can make an average of 24 takoyaki balls per batch.
+One notable feature is its lifted exterior design, which prevents the batter from overflowing.

-In addition to that, it comes with a non-stick surface, which means the pan doesn’t hold the Takoyaki as you prepare it, and it also makes cleaning the pan easier.
+In addition, it comes with a non-stick surface, which means the pan doesn’t hold the takoyaki as you prepare it.
+It also makes cleaning easier.